Cost to Move Electric Meter and Gas Meter

 Things to Consider When Moving a Gas and Electric Meter

-There are a few things to consider when you need to move your gas or electric meters.
+There are a few things to consider when you need to move your electricity or gas meter.

 The reason for the move is the first consideration, and there are several reasons why you may need to relocate the meter.